DhanielB/dailynews/README.md

 # Daily News

-Simple, Fast, and with all
+Simple, Fast, open to all